List of Barnyard characters: Ben

+Dag

-Dag (voiced by David Koechner) is a red coyote and the main antagonist in the original film.
+Dag (voiced by David Koechner) is a red coyote and the main antagonist in the film.
 He is the leader of a large pack of coyotes who live in a local junkyard and prey on the farm's hens.
 Dag and his pack capture all of the chickens, but under Otis' leadership, the animals are able to free the chickens and scare away all the coyotes.
 Otis, after threatening to punch Dag and ordering him to never return, then proceeds to swing Dag out of the junkyard using his golf skills.
 Dag and his pack are never seen in the series, likely because of the former fearfully heeding Otis' warning.

+Miles

 Miles (voiced by Danny Glover) is an old mule who is a good friend of Ben's.
 When Ben dies, Miles is crucial in mentoring Otis who helps him assume a position of leadership and defeat the coyotes.
 He is absent in the series, although he makes a brief appearance in the opening.

+Maddy

 Maddy (voiced by Madeline Lovejoy) is a young chick who enjoys playing with Otis.
 She is slightly troublesome for her mother Etta to take care of because she often wanders off from her family.
 No mention of her is made in the series, although she can be seen in the theme song.

+Biggie Cheese

-Biggie Cheese is a mouse rapper that appears for a few minutes.
-He sings the song Boombastic by Shaggy.
+Biggie Cheese is a Black rat rapper that appears for a few minutes.
+He sings the song "Boombastic" by Shaggy.

+Coyotes

-The Coyotes are Dag's henchmen and the central antagonists in the original film.
+The Coyotes are Dag's henchmen and the central antagonists in the film.
 At the end, they are scared away by Otis' friends.